Britain to sell more RBS shares, Northern Rock loans

+March 31 The following are the top stories on the business pages of British newspapers.
+Reuters has not verified these stories and does not vouch for their accuracy.

-LONDON Britain could complete the sale of its holding in Royal Bank of Scotland (RBS.L) by 2020/21 under government plans to sell almost 31 billion pounds of shares in the bank in the next six years.
+LONDON Nov 25 Britain could complete the sale of its holding in Royal Bank of Scotland by 2020/21 under government plans to sell almost 31 billion pounds ($46.8 billion) of shares in the bank in the next six years.

 The government has already planned to sell 25 billion pounds of RBS shares during this parliament, which runs until May 2020.
 It said on Wednesday it aimed to sell an additional 5.8 billion pounds of shares in 2020/21, which could complete the sale process, depending on the market price.